 Upon Receiving a Notice of Award

-Upon receiving a notice of award, please notify the Division of Graduate Education and Postdoctoral Affairs by emailing Tamara Schaps at firstname.lastname@example.org and sharing the Kuali Award Number and anticipated program/project start date.
-The sooner we are made aware of a successful proposal, the sooner we can assist you with the next steps of awarding fellowship slots.
+Upon receiving a notice of award, please notify the Division of Graduate Education and Postdoctoral Affairs by emailing Tamara Schaps at email@example.com and sharing the Kuali Award Number and anticipated program/project start date.
+The sooner we are made aware of a successful proposal, the sooner we can assist you with the next steps of nominating a fellow.

 Nominating a Fellow

-Graduate student fellows can be nominated in anticipation of the program/project start date.
+Currently enrolled or incoming graduate students at UC San Diego can be nominated in anticipation of the program/project start date (for example the NOA arrives in April, but the project does not start until July 1st; in this case, fellow nominations can be submitted starting in April).
 To nominate a graduate student for a San Diego Match Fellowship slot in support of inclusive excellence, please complete this online nomination form by preparing the items below and submitting all documents at one time via the online form.
 The nomination should be made at least one month in advance of the program/project start date to allow adequate time for review and approval.